MikeCuzzo/pizzatron3000-Bot/README.md

 - Take screenshots of the current order.
 - Use OCR (Optical Character Recognition) to extract text and identify the ingredients requested.
 - Add the corresponding toppings (cheese, seaweed, shrimp, squid, fish) and adjust the hot sauce based on the order.
-- The bot will continue running until it processes 40 orders, adding the appropriate ingredients to each pizza.
+- The bot will excecute everytime the user presses `shift+q` on their keyboard, and will quit when `esc` is pressed

 Functions

 - Helper Functions

   - `pixel_search(color,region)` takes in a RGB color and a region and returns the X,Y coordinates of the color
-  - `drag_and_drop(start,end)`, takes in two sets of coordinates, grabs from the start and drops at the end
+  - `drag_and_drop(start,end,drops)`, takes in two sets of coordinates, grabs from the start and drags to the end.
+Dropping is optional but usually enabled

 - Ingredient functions

   - `cheese(), seaweed(count), shrimp(count), squid(count), fish(count)`

     - All of these functions control which ingredients to select and add to the pizza, and how many

+  - `apply_sauce(is_hot)` checks whether sauce is hot, then clicks and drags sauce towards the pizza.
+    - At this time, you have to apply the rest of the sauce yourself, but there is a plan to impliment automatic sauce application

 - Hotkey Handlers